sbroadhead/optimize/README.md

 * Don't commit all your changes at once.
 Git supports committing individual chunks or even lines of files in a single commit, so group them into related sets of changes, possibly making several commits.
 This keeps the revision history clean and lets us keep track of where each individual line of code originated.
+* Don't check in binaries unless there is no source code available (i.e., you can check in a research paper as a PDF but don't check in the generated PDF of the report).
 * Commit very often (as in every ten minutes if possible).
 Any time you make a change that you can adequately describe in a single sentence, commit it.
 The changes aren't pushed to github until you explicitly issue a push command so it all happens locally.